 Likewise, Brother AX-series personal electronic typewriters of the mid 1980s may have been the inspiration for Panasonic KX-R series daisy wheel personal electronic typewriters released in 1987.
-The two series are comparable in quality, have similar keyboards, take the same ribbon, and have similar (albeit incompatible) tabbed print wheels.
+The two series are comparable in quality, take the same ribbon and have similar (albeit incompatible) tabbed print wheels.

 A wide range of KX-R models, often with the same model number but of differing build quality, were manufactured concurrently through to the early 1990s.

-Australian (and American?)
-KX-R models have a “Matsushita Electric Industrial Co.
+Australian KX-R models have a “Matsushita Electric Industrial Co.
 Ltd – Made in Japan” badge on the rear of the machine.
 European KX-R models have a “Kyushu Matsushita Electric (U.K.) Ltd” badge on the rear of the machine.
-It’s likely they were assembled in Great Britain.
+It’s likely the latter were assembled in Great Britain.

-The typing feel of the KX-305 (above) does not suffer too much from what is a noticeably cheaper grade of plastic key-top (although you do have to wonder about the durability of these cheaper machines).
+The typing feel of the KX-305 (above) does not suffer too much from what is a noticeably cheaper grade of plastic key-top.

-The typing action is quieter than it is on original KX-Rs and the 11 cps print speed is still fast enough to pass muster (its faster than my painfully slow late generation Brother AX-450, slower than my nippy late generation Canon QS-300).
+The typing action is quieter than it is on original KX-Rs and the 11 cps print speed is still fast enough to pass muster (it’s faster than the painfully slow late-generation Brother AX-450, for example).